MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-event-hub.md

 :::image type="content" source="media/one-click-event-hub/schema-tab.png" alt-text="Screenshot of schema tab in ingest new data to Azure Data Explorer with Event Hub in the one click experience":::

-If the data you see in the preview window is not complete, you may need more data to have a complete table with all necessary data fields.
+If the data you see in the preview window is not complete, you may need more data to create a table with all necessary data fields.
 Use the following commands to fetch new data from your Event Hub:

 * **Discard and fetch new data**: discards the data presented and searches for new events.